 - Machine Learning -- the biggie, now.
 NLP: ML is a tool we use.
 ML: NLP is a data set we use. - Linguistics -- ML folks might think of this as 'guided search' both within a problem and when considering what the problems are.
-But also consider we are trying to understand language and can use NLP/CL techniques to do so - Cognitive Science / Psychology -- see also Linguistics, but a level up.
+But also consider we are trying to understand language and can use NLP/CL techniques to do so. - Cognitive Science / Psychology -- see also Linguistics, but a level up.
 We are fascinated by humans' ability to learn language that is far better than computers' and we're not quite sure why this is.
 How do theories of learning in humans correlate with theories of humans in machines?
-If an adequate model can be built, that avoids the trouble that comes with doing HSR (especially when studying learning, which is often on young children).
-Currently - information theory -- language is a means by which humans communicate and the communication capacity/compression/confusability of communications is baked in to our studies, particularly when discussing (cross-)entropy and mutual information.
+If an adequate model can be built, that avoids the trouble that comes with doing HSR (especially when studying learning, which is often on young children) but no model is ever accurate and all are biased. - Philosophy, especially as it relates to psychology/linguistics: What does it mean for an entity to "understand" language?
+This and related topics are a raging debate - information theory -- language is a means by which humans communicate and the communication capacity/compression/confusability of communications is baked in to our studies, particularly when discussing (cross-)entropy and mutual information.
 How much redundancy is naturally in our language stream?
 How much needs to be there?
 Does it matter when we shift modality? - theory of computation -- very important for search over complex spaces (e.g. for a syntactic tree or semantic graph) and for recognizing what transformations are and are not possible.
 Strongly connected via chomsky hierarchy, of which we'll only talk a little - data science, political science, etc. -- NLP: these are good subdomains to try our stuff.
 X science: NLP is a good tool to demonstrate my theories.
-Currently looking (in 2022) at using NLP to recognize and combat (e.g. state-sponsored) influence campaigns, en masse analysis of traits of different populations online, detection in bots - Other areas you're interested in not covered here?
+Currently looking at using NLP to recognize and combat (e.g. state-sponsored) influence campaigns, en masse analysis of traits of different populations online, detection in bots.